-My name is Fr.
-George Aranha and I have been Pastor of Santa Teresa parish since July of 2014.
-I was born and raised in Bombay, India and I come from a family of 8 siblings.
-I joined the seminary in Bombay but ended up completing Philosophy and Theology in Rome, Italy.
-I became a Deacon in Germany and was ordained a priest in Bombay.
-Since 1983 I have served the Diocese of San Jose getting my Masters in Religious Studies from Santa Clara University and my Doctorate in Counseling Psychology from the University of San Francisco.
-I love languages, travel, movies, music, preaching and celebrating Sacraments.
-I love being a priest.
+Fr.
+George Aranha has been Pastor of Santa Teresa parish since July of 2014.
+He was born and raised in Bombay, India and came from a family of 8 siblings.
+He joined the seminary in Bombay but ended up completing Philosophy and Theology in Rome, Italy.
+He became a Deacon in Germany and was ordained a priest in Bombay.
+Since 1983 Fr.
+George has served the Diocese of San Jose getting his Masters in Religious Studies from Santa Clara University and Doctorate in Counseling Psychology from the University of San Francisco.
+He has a love for languages, travel, movies, music, preaching, and celebrating Sacraments.
+Father George loves being a priest.

 HISTORY OF THE DIOCESE OF SAN JOSE